sunpy/sunkit-pyvista/docs/getting_started.rst

     plotter.load(filepath)

-Hopefully this gives you a good idea of how to use the plotting class.
+Hopefully, this gives you a good idea of how to use the plotting class.